 23. Delicious food

-If you like chocolate, you owe a big one to Spaniards.
-Chocolate comes from cocoa, a fruit native from South and Central America.
+If you like chocolate, you owe a big one to the Spaniards.
+Chocolate comes from cocoa, a fruit native to South and Central America.

 When the Spaniards colonized America and then took some commodities back to Spain, they discovered how delicious mixing grounded cocoa beans with sugar is.

 This first attempt to make the chocolate that we know nowadays was a luxury and only to be eaten by royalty.

 All the grapes you can swallow.
 In Spain, there is this tradition of chewing and swallowing 12 grapes just before New Year.
 Each grape represents a single month.
 If you are able to successfully complete this task, you’ll have an amazing year.

 Christmas and New Year’s customs are strong among the Spanish people and Hispanic cultures.
 Check out our 14 Essential Spanish Christmas Songs To Brighten Your Holidays With Joy.

 Spain’s highest mountain is not even in Spain.
 ‘Pico del Teide’ is Spain’s highest mountain, but in fact, this mountain is located on the Canary islands.
 Its height is about 3.715 km above sea level.

 As fascinating and romantic as it is, mastering the Spanish travel language will give you another perspective of the world, and an opportunity to get to know how others think, feel and understand their surroundings.